Buy Bulk Kratom: How I Save Hundreds Every Month Buying Kilos

 What's the best strain to buy in bulk for the first time?

 Red Maeng Da is the safest first bulk purchase for most people.
-It's the most versatile and consistent strain out there—it works well across a wide range of uses and dosages, and it tends to be reliable from batch to batch.
+It's the most versatile and consistent strain out there, it works well across a wide range of uses and dosages, and it tends to be reliable from batch to batch.
 Green Malay is another excellent choice, especially if you're looking for a balanced, long-lasting daytime strain.
-That said, the most important rule is to only buy a kilo of something you've already tried in a smaller quantity.
+But the most important rule is to only buy a kilo of something you've already tried in a smaller quantity.
 Order an ounce or quarter kilo first, confirm you like it, then commit to the full kilo.

 Do bulk kratom vendors offer lab testing?